linked in pixel

 Pediatric Aerodigestive Care

-As part of Louisiana’s only nationally ranked children’s hospital, every member of the Pediatric Aerodigestive team has a unique understanding of how children think and react – what they need when they’re not feeling well.
-Our treatment plan includes kindness and empathy.
+As part of Louisiana’s only nationally ranked children’s hospital, every member of the pediatric aerodigestive team has a unique understanding of how children think and react and what they need when they’re not feeling well.
+Our treatment plan includes kindness and empathy above all.

 At Ochsner, we’re committed to providing safe, timely, quality care and consider our patients’ families to be an integral part of our team.
 We find a family-centered approach leads to better outcomes.